felixdivo/ros2-easy-test/README.md

 ```shell
 pip install git+git://github.com/felixdivo/ros2-easy-test
 ```
-In the future, we intend to publish this repository to be easily installed with rosdep.
+In the future, we intend to publish this repository to be easily installed with rosdep and via PyPI.

 ## Examples